pento/automatic-updater/readme.txt

 == Changelog ==

 = 0.3 =
+* ADDED: Extra update checks, updates will now occur as soon as is humanly possible.
 * FIXED: Use ouput buffering to ensure nothing is printed during upgrades

 = 0.2 =